 11 Reasons You Feel Like You Don’t Fit In & What To Do About It

 There's absolutely nothing wrong with doing your own thing, living an independent life, or waving a giant "loner" flag as you eat lunch all by yourself.
 It's confident and cool AF.
-But I'm sure that, at one point or another, you have worried that you don't fit in.
+But it's possible that, at one point or another, you have worried that you don't fit in.

 And haven't we all?
 This world of ours is so ridiculously social.
 We not only have our phones on us 24/7 (which may or may be blowing up with messages), but we also have to contend with the overwhelming presence of social media.
-It all serves as a near-constant reminder that people are out leading terribly social lives with all of their friends and acquaintances.
-Meanwhile, your phone is cold from lack of use, and nobody has liked one of your Facebook updates in days.
+It all serves as a near-constant reminder that people are out leading much more social lives with all of their friends.
+Meanwhile, your phone is cold from lack of use, and nobody has liked one of your Instagram pics in days.

 1. Your Friends Are Changing

 Remember when you were really young and thought wholeheartedly that your BFF would actually be your BFF?
-If he or she is still around, congrats on an awesome friendship.
-But it's much more the norm for people to change and drift apart.
-For example, your friend may get married while you're still living the single life.
-If that has happened, don't agonize over no longer having things in common.
-It may just be time to let 'em go.
+If they're still in your life, congrats on the long-lasting friendship.
+But know that it's very common for people to change and drift apart, as the years go by.

 2. You Haven't Found "Your People"